The Frequency Distribution Shown Is Constructed Incorrectly

 One of the most frequent mistakes is allowing class intervals (the ranges used to group data) to overlap.
 For example:

 Here, the value "15" falls into both intervals, creating ambiguity.
-To fix this, check that the upper limit of one class is the lower limit of the next, with no gaps or overlaps.
+To fix this, see to it that the upper limit of one class is the lower limit of the next, with no gaps or overlaps.
 For instance:

 2. Unequal Class Widths